 1. Communicate your expectations clearly.
 Whatever schedule you decide on after reading the rest of this page, create a clear set of instructions for your tech as to his/her study schedule and performance goals (quiz scores).

 2. Mix studying time with "hands-on" time.
 Retention and interest in the course material are optimized when there is a combination of studying and application.
-In other words, for every hour or two of studying, a student-tech should have a few hours of doing service calls.
+In other words, for every hour or two of studying, a student-tech should have a few hours of doing service calls or working in the shop.
 If they are a rookie, then they would do service calls as a second tech alongside a more experienced tech.
-(See other possible variations at the end of this page.)

 3. Work on the courses should be done at a steady pace - not too fast or too slow, without long breaks in between study sessions.
 Ideally the student should work on the courses most every day of the week, at least an hour or more each study session.